1 / 20

 Returns to Hroznová Lhota

 He sells the estate Klobušice and returns to Hroznová Lhota.
-His declining health begins to manifest itself, which worsens significantly in the following year, making it impossible for him to continue creating.
-His paintings are presented as part of the Slovak Region Exhibition in Uherské Hradiště, which President Beneš and his wife will visit during their short stay.
+His declining health begins to manifest itself, making it impossible for him to continue creating.

 1940